nkolban/esp32-snippets/cpp_utils/ArduinoBLE.md

 4. Extract the `ESP32_BLE.zip` file there

 ## Switching on debugging
-The BLE support contains extensive internal diagnostics which can be switched on through the "Tools > Core Debug Level" setting:
+The BLE support contains extensive internal diagnostics which can be switched on through the `Tools > Core Debug Level` setting:

 ![](../../Documentation/images/arduino_debug.png)